Are home warranties worth it?

 - Not all costs are always covered by the home warranty, and you’ll have to pay for a service call fee each time you have an issue.
 It’s imperative to know what’s covered and what’s not.
 Check the protection plan to see the list of exclusions and to determine if you want to upgrade your contract.

 Be wary of online search results for home warranty reviews.
 Some appear to be sham rankings, likely paid for by the touted companies.

-Don’t trust the customer testimonials that appear on a home warranty company’s website.
-You will likely find mostly five-star ratings and rave reviews.
-One company offered glowing reviews on its website, but at the BBB’s website, the firm received a one-star rating on average based on 593 customer reviews.
-It, too, gets a B rating from the BBB.
+Don’t trust the customer testimonials that appear on a home warranty company’s website, either.
+You’ll likely find mostly five-star ratings and rave reviews.
+One company offered glowing reviews on its website, but on the BBB’s website, the firm received a one-star rating on average based on 593 customer reviews.
+It, too, got a B rating from the BBB.

 The BBB’s ratings are based on: